 - generating nutrient composition data for Australian foods through nutrient analysis and other established food composition techniques

 - compiling the data generated for publication as electronic databases

 - generating specialised datasets for food standards development work and monitoring food standards post-implementation

-FSANZ commissions external peer reviews of our scientific processes or specific work areas, to ensure our scientific output aligns with international best practice and continues to meet the objectives outlined in the FSANZ Act.
+We commission external peer reviews of our scientific processes and other work areas to ensure our scientific output aligns with international best practice and continues to meet the objectives outlined in the

 Monitoring of folic acid fortification

 Monitoring of iodine fortification

 Monitoring of trans fatty acids